theodorejb/peachy-sql/README.md

 #### insertRow

-The `insertRow` method allows a single row to be inserted from an associative array.
+The `insertRow()` method allows a single row to be inserted from an associative array.
-It returns an `InsertResult` object with `getId` and `getAffected` methods.
+It returns an `InsertResult` object with readonly `id` and `affected` properties.

 ```php
 $userData = [